-- Maker-centric learning tries to encompass the identity and practice of being a 'Maker', which is universal and core to human identity - The salient strengths of maker-centric learning include and not limited to character building, failure positive attitude, empowerment and enabling, developing sensitivity, risk taking and a problem solving approach. - The maker-centric learning intends to make the workshop, studio and classroom to become an integral part of the design process, unlike the traditional isolated approaches. - The end user becomes an integral part of the design process in the maker-centric approach. - The maker-centric approach involves an inter-disciplinary approach of bringing together various stakeholders resulting in the entire design process that is inclusive, simplified and efficient. - The maker-centric approach of 'learning to see closely' engages and empowers to connect systems from nature to address problems of the built environment - Identifying, seeing the potential, learning from other systems to be able to apply in a new context is one of the hallmarks of maker-centric learning.
+- core to human identity - attitude, empowerment and enabling, developing - The maker-centric learning intends to make the approaches. - The end user becomes an integral part of the design process in the maker-centric approach. - simplified and efficient. - to address problems of the built environment - Identifying, seeing the potential, learning from other systems to be able to apply in a new context is one of the hallmarks of maker-centric learning.